Simplix-Softworks/SimplixStorage/README.md

 LightningStorage is extremely fast & good at **storing data reliably**! <br>
 It also supports **nested objects**!<br>
-Like bukkit it has a contains check - for both json and yaml.
+Like bukkit it has a contains check - for both JSON and YAML.
 LightningStorage is licensed under the MIT license, which means that you can also **use it in private projects** that are not open source.